 I set the molds up on a strongback about waist-high for easy access.
 The stem and stern posts connect to a 1-7/8″ by 2″ keel, and this backbone is then placed on top of the molds and temporarily held on with screws.
 The molds are drawn to the inside of the frames, so the ribbands are let into notches in the molds.
 The 1/2″-thick, white-oak frames are steam-bent over the ribbands and fastened to the backbone with bronze ring nails.
 The frames are spaced 5-1/2″ apart, with the first four frames on each side as half frames connected to the stem and sternpost.
 The remaining frames are bent full length over the keel from sheer to sheer.
 Framing required two people, one on each side, bending the frames and zip-tying them in place to the ribbands.

 The plans show the plank widths at the two middle stations, which is a helpful starting point for lining off where the 10 strakes go; I used battens to line off by eye.
 I spiled each plank using strips of 1/8″ pattern plywood and swinging arcs with a compass.
 The plans, drawn in 1988, call for butt-blocks to join plank sections, but I find scarfing with today’s epoxies simplifies the planking process and makes joints stronger and less prone to leaks.
-Each plank, other than the sheer, needed to be backed out (planned concave) to accommodate the curve of the frames.
+Each plank, other than the sheer, needed to be backed out (a concave surface planed on the interior side of the plank) to accommodate the curve of the frames.
 I made the garboard out of mahogany, which was commonly done on other larger boats I’ve worked on, in order to provide some extra strength and durability.
 The hood ends of the planks need to be steam-bent to take the bend and twist into the stem rabbet, so I clamped the shaped plank to the frames and then wrapped the ends in a trash bag to create a pouch.
 I then poured in boiling water and after 15 to 20 minutes removed the bag, clamped the plank into place, and let it sit overnight.

 The plans call for an oak sheerstrake, but I opted to use mahogany as I thought it would look a little nicer while being just as structurally sound.
 The planks are initially nailed to the frames with copper rivets, and when planking is finished the roves are set.
 Peening the rivets over the roves requires two people, one bucking the rivet head, the other peening the clipped rivet end over the rove.
 While the plans call for the rivets to be peened once the boat is off the molds and upright, I contorted myself around the molds and peened most of the rivets while the hull was still upside down.
 By leaving the hull in the strongback I could fair the hull more easily after all the nail heads were bunged.